NowakArtur97/To-Do-List/README.md

 ## Demo

-The application is available on Github Pages at: https://nowakartur97.github.io/ToDo-List/
+The application is available on Github Pages: https://nowakartur97.github.io/ToDo-List/

 ## Built With